8 Tips for a Better Night’s Sleep

 We’ve all been there.
 Your face is washed, pajamas are on.
 You hop into bed and snuggle under the duvet…only to then toss and turn for hours, stressing out every time you look at the clock and realize you’re still awake.
 Or maybe you fall right to sleep but wake up constantly.
 Either way, if sleep doesn’t come easy, try these expert-recommended tips and tricks to make bedtime a breeze.

 is one of the easiest and most effective ways to help ensure you fall asleep faster,” says Dr. Damon Raskin, M.D., an internist specializing in sleep medicine.
 “Exposure to light lowers the production of melatonin, the hormone that tells us it’s time to fall asleep.
 It’s known as the ‘vampire hormone,’ because it’s only produced when it’s dark,” he explains.
 In other words, more light equals less melatonin equals a harder time falling asleep.
-Installing dimmers is an easy way to darken your bedroom, or opt for lamps with low-wattage bulbs rather than harshoverhead lighting
+Installing dimmers is an easy way to darken your bedroom, or opt for lamps with low-wattage bulbs rather than harsh

 .
 Blackout shades are another good option, especially if your bedroom windows get a lot of exterior light.

 Make your bedroom a TV-, tablet-, laptop,- and yes, even cell phone-free zone.
 Not only do these electronic devices emit artificial light (see our earlier point about keeping your bedroom dark), but they also stimulate your brain.
 Good luck trying to relax when there are late night emails from your boss popping up or CNN is on in the background.
 Remove any extraneous stimuli, and it will be much easier for you to fall asleep, notes Raskin.